AntoineMarchaud/amTravelCar/README.md

 with a RecyclerView, and the UI is updated corresponding to what the user adds/remove in the ModifyAccount screen.

 I use Flow to update the account screen, it detects each database update and update UI when needed.

+The user can rotate, kill/restore the app, and be in offline mode, everything keeps displayed (if a least the list of cars is fetched one time)

 ## UI